ayanokoji024/friendly-potato/README.md

 ## Assignment 1 ML Lab by Anomitro Das

-Construct a machine learning based model for classification using Python for the following UCI datasets:
-UCI datasets (can be loaded from the package itself):
+Construct a machine learning based model for classification using Python for the following UCI datasets (can be loaded from the package itself):

   a.
 Iris plants dataset: https://archive.ics.uci.edu/ml/datasets/Iris/

   b.
 Diabetes dataset: https://www4.stat.ncsu.edu/~boos/var.select/diabetes.html